 - Helping searchers understand the content of your webpage.

 There are quite a few places where you can place meta tags on your website; these are the five main points that would provide the best ROI for your efforts.

 1. Title Tags

-These critical tags identify the title of a webpage, they are displayed in the search engine results pages (SERPs) and it functions as a preview of your website.
-It’s important for SEO, usability, and social sharing.
+These critical tags identify the title of a webpage, are displayed in the search engine results pages (SERPs), and function as a preview of your website.
+It’s essential for SEO, usability, and social sharing.

 Title Tags Code Sample

 Best SEO Practices To Optimize Title Tags:

 - Include your main keyword in the title tag.

 - Every page should have a unique title tag.